The Latino population has exploded in Maryland. Which political party stands to benefit?

 “I’m not saying that it’s effective outreach.
 I’m not saying that it’s successful conversions,” Machado said.
 “But I’m seeing the effort being made more clearly.”

-Marc Schifanelli is the husband of lawyer Gordana Schifanelli, who is running for lieutenant governor alongside Cox.
-Schifanelli is a member of the Queen Anne’s County’s Board of Education, a spot he won on a write-in vote.
-His wife created a social media page, Kent Island Patriots, in response to a letter sent to parents by former Superintendent Andrea Kane in support of the Black Lives Matter movement.

-At the time of his campaign, Schifanelli, an immigration lawyer, said politics shouldn’t be promoted in school.
-According to The New York Times, Schifanelli got enough votes on the school board to remove “Harbor Me” by Jacqueline Woodson from the middle school curriculum because it was “sympathetic to a boy whose father faced deportation.”

 The Cox campaign has hosted events with the Hispanic community, such as a September event at the Mi Gran Mariachi restaurant in Glenn Dale.
-Schifanelli said by email that it was a meeting with Hispanic and Latino business owners, but did not provide further details.
-The flier for the event, promoted by Cox on Facebook, was in Spanish.
+Marc Schifanelli, husband of Cox’s running mate Gordana Schifanelli, said by email that it was a meeting with Hispanic and Latino business owners, but did not provide further details.
+The flyer for the event, promoted by Cox on Facebook, was in Spanish.

 Schifanelli has spoken in Spanish at some of these events, mainly to introduce his wife and Cox.
 He added that he has attended several fundraisers and meet and greets “as a guest” and enjoys speaking Spanish with voters.